moh-i-ahmed/moh-i-ahmed/README.md

 Hi there, I'm Mohammed but feel free to call me Mo 😀.

-I'm a passionate hands-on software engineer interested in way too many things.
+I'm a passionate and hands-on software engineer interested in way too many things but automation and backend dev are at the top of the list.
 My two favorite parts of building software are; the feeling of creativity when bringing imagination to life through code, and the iterative improvements/optimizations that can be made along the way.

 **Languages:**
 <code><img height="20" alt="Python"     src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue"></code>